carving along with bowl turning has become very popular over the last

 wood to use for spoon carving is a regular question we're asked.
 There

-is no real fast rule but when we coming across any unusual wood we check
+is no real fast rule but when we coming across any wood for carving

-for any toxcicity issues.
-Over the years we have carved a spoon from
+we first check for any toxcicity issues.
+Over the years we have carved

-every wood we've come across,this has helped us build up a knowledge
+a spoon from every wood we've come across,this has helped us build up

 next question we're normally asked is, what knives to use.
 Here are

 some of the knives we have used so far.
-Frosts/mora knives,no
+Mora knives,no

-matter what you might read a basic set of these are a good place to
+matter what you might read these knives offer you a good place to start

-start to get a feel for spoon carving without breaking the bank.
-They
+to get a feel for spoon carving without breaking the bank.
+They are

-are relative cheap at £20'ish per knife and with a bit of tweaking
+relative cheap at £25'ish per knife and with a bit of tweaking

 are many more knife makers that are worth checking out.
 All these makers